redballoonio/faq-plugin/readme.md

 These are some examples of how to output questions using shortocodes.

-Default settings: output all of the faqs.
-Divided by category (if they exist), output headings for category names:
+Default settings: output all of the faqs divided by category (if they exist), output headings for category names:

 `[faqs][/faqs]`

-Output faqs for a single category.
+Output faqs for a single category, "returns".
 The first question is open, the rest are collapsed:

-`[faqs cat="1" show_question="first"][/faqs]`
+`[faqs cat="returns" show_question="first"][/faqs]`

 ### Shortcode options